bjackman/nixos-flake/README.md

 `${modulesPath}/virtualisation/qemu-vm.nix`).
 For example, because I set `virtualisation.forwardPorts`, you can SSH into the guest with `ssh -p 2222 localhost`.

+See the output of `nix flake show` for the other stuff that can be run.

 ## Run on HW